joyce-chen/persona5-negotiation/README.md

 ---

+TODOS:

-- TODO: Organizing the filters to show all the questions for pools of Shadows.
+- Organize the filters to show all the questions for pools of Shadows.
+- Show corresponding personality only when filtering by Persona.
+- Organize Shadows by level instead.
-- TODO: Making and merging PRs from other users that forked this repo.
+- Make and merge PRs from other users that forked this repo.
-- TODO: Maybe a dark mode of the theme.
+- Maybe add a dark mode of the theme.

 ---